Formula One race weekend: Race

-The race itself is held on Sunday afternoon, with the exception of night races at Singapore, Bahrain, and Saudi Arabia and a day/night race for the season finale in Abu Dhabi.
-The last race not to take place on a Sunday was the 1985 South African Grand Prix, which took place on a Saturday.
+The race itself is held on Sunday afternoon, with the exception of night races at Singapore, Bahrain, Qatar, Las Vegas, and Saudi Arabia and a day/night race for the season finale in Abu Dhabi.
+The Las Vegas Grand Prix was held on a Saturday, with the Bahrain and Saudi Arabian Grands Prix provisioned to move to a Saturday in 2024; prior to that, the last race not to take place on a Sunday was the 1985 South African Grand Prix, which took place on a Saturday.

 Race start

 Thirty minutes prior to race time, the cars take to the track for any number of warm-up laps (formally known as reconnaissance laps), provided they pass through the pit lane and not the grid, after which they assemble on the starting grid in the order they qualified.
 At the hour of the race, a green light signifies the beginning of the relatively slow formation lap during which all cars parade around the course doing a final tyre warmup and system checks.
 The cars then return to their assigned grid spot for the standing race start.
 The starting light system, which consists of five pairs of lights mounted above the start/finish line, then lights up each pair at one-second intervals.
-Once all five pairs are illuminated, after a random length of time (one to nine seconds), the red lights are turned off by the race director, at which point the race starts.
+Once all five pairs are illuminated, after a random length of time between 0.2 and 3 seconds, the red lights are turned off by the race director, at which point the race starts.
 The race length is defined as the smallest number of complete laps that exceeds 305 kilometres (the Monaco Grand Prix is the sole exception with a race length of 78 laps / 260.5 km), though occasionally some races are truncated due to special circumstances.
 The race can not exceed two hours in length—if this interval is reached, the race will be ended at the end of the next full lap—unless the race is halted by a red flag, in which case the total time including the red flag stoppage must not exceed three hours, and the total time excluding the red flag stoppage may not exceed two hours.
-Although, at the 2021 Belgian Grand Prix, the three hour countdown was stopped with force majeure being cited.
+At the 2021 Belgian Grand Prix, the three hour countdown was stopped with force majeure being cited.